-The Complete Guide To Bantam Chickens – Is This The Right Chicken For You?
+The Complete Guide To Bantam Chicken Breeds: Is a Bantam Chicken Right for You?

-Most people associate bantams with scaled-down versions of large fowl chicken breeds, and while that is partly true, this definition does not apply to all of them.
+We’ll begin by outlining the 2 Types of Bantam Chickens.
+Most people associate bantam breeds with scaled-down versions of large or full-sized fowl chickens, and while that is partly true, this definition does not apply to all of them.

-Broadly speaking, there are 2 main types of bantam chickens: true bantams, and miniaturized bantams.
+There are two main types of bantam chickens: true bantams and miniaturized bantams.

 True bantams are “true” for a reason, and that is because they only come in one size: small.

-These bantam chickens have no regular-sized counterparts, and there were no humans involved in the making of their petite size.
+These bantam chickens have no full-sized counterparts, and there were no humans involved in making their petite size.
 In other words, these birds were naturally born this way.

-In fact, the term bantam was conceived when these petite poultry were first seen by sailors stopping at the Indonesian seaport of the Island of Java, found in the Banten Province.
-Soon, these birds were taken in ships as a source of food, while some managed to make it into Europe where they were quickly adopted for their uniqueness.
+The term bantam was conceived when these petite chickens were first seen by sailors stopping at the Indonesian seaport of the Island of Java, found in the Banten Province.
+Soon, these birds were taken in ships as a food source, while some managed to make it into Europe, where they were quickly adopted for their uniqueness.

-It is said that by the 1500s many bantam birds could be found in a number of European cities.
-Check out this article to learn more about the history of bantam chickens.
+By the 1500s, many bantam birds could be found in several European cities.
+Check out this article to learn more about the history of bantam chickens (1).

-The Chabo, Nankin, Belgian d’Anver, as well as the Booted are examples of true bantam chicken breeds.
+The Chabo, Nankin, Belgian d’Anver, and the Booted are examples of true bantam chickens.

-These bantams have regular-sized chicken doppelgängers and are the result of years of selective breeding.
-This is why we see that many breeds, such as the Orpington, Plymouth Rock, Sussex, and Australorp, amongst others, offer two types of birds – the large fowl and bantam.
+These bantams have standard-sized chicken doppelgängers and are the result of years of selective breeding.
+This is why we see that Orpington, Plymouth Rock, Sussex, and Australorp, amongst others, offer two types of birds – the large fowl and bantam.

 The bantam Rhode Island Red, for instance, was first created by crossing large fowl Rhode Island Reds with the Cochin and Old English bantam birds.
-Black Langshan bantams, on the other hand, were bred directly from their large fowl counterparts.
-Likewise, each and every miniature bantam was developed by following similar processes.
+On the other hand, Bantam breeds like the Black Langshan bantam were bred directly from their standard-sized fowl counterparts.
+Likewise, every miniature bantam was developed by following similar processes.

-The Belgian Barbu d’Anvers, also known as Quail d’Anvers or Antwerp Belgian, is an ornamental bantam breed.
+The Belgian Barbu d’Anvers, also known as Quail d’Anvers or Antwerp Belgian (2), is an ornamental bantam breed.
 Not only is this old chicken breed well-known in its country of origin, but its popularity has managed to expand across the globe in recent years.